pjcabrera/rename-fits/README.md

 # rename-fits
 Checks the FITS header for DATE-OBS, EXPTIME, and FILTER values, then renames FITS files to match the ESA/PSA and NASA/PDS archive filename format

+**Note: before running, you need to install astropy.**

+To install Astropy from source, you can either use

+**pip install astropy**

+Alternatively, you can download a tarball for the latest release of astropy from PyPI, then expand the tarfile and run:

+**python setup.py install**

 Usage: renameFITS.py [options]

 Copyright 2015 PJ Cabrera - Licensed under the Apache License 2.0